Lunarmagpie/aporia/README.md

 # Aporia

-Aporia is a login manager that lets you display ascii art.
+Aporia is a login manager that displays ascii art.

 # Installtion
 Run the install.sh script as root